 - PAH concentrations in the study area varied by season and location

 After monitoring PAHs in rural and urban locations, the MPCA determined that it would be important to monitor these pollutants at facilities with higher estimated PAH emissions.
 The two priority facility types were shingle manufacturers and petroleum refineries.
-This monitoring began in July of 2016, utilizes similar methodologies as the EPA Grant Funded PAH Monitoring, and the data and monitoring locations can be found using this interactive tool.
+This monitoring began in July 2016 and utilizes similar methodologies as the EPA Grant Funded PAH Monitoring; data and monitoring locations can be found using this interactive tool.

 - All measured PAHs were found below available inhalation health benchmarks, which suggests that PAHs in the study do not exceed risk guidelines.

 - The highest concentrations were found at the Lowry Avenue site which is surrounded by a shingle manufacturer, highways, and diesel truck activity.
 Based on wind direction analysis, all of these sources contributed to the air concentrations measured at the monitor.